ritvikmath/jekyll-now/_posts/2017-4-3-How_Many_Hearts.md

 **Assumption 4: Two hearts with the same heart rate will be considered as having the same offset if their beats are within some error tolerance of one another.**
 {:center}

 Essentially, if your friend's heart beats just a tiny fraction of a second after or before yours does, we will consider the offsets to be the same.
 We will denote the error tolerance as $\epsilon$.
 Going back to our 40 BPM example, we allow that your friend's heart beats in any of the green regions in the figure below.
-Note that the probability that your friend's heart beats in the green region is $\frac{2\epsilon}{1.5}$.
+Note that the probability that your friend's heart beats in the green region is $\frac{2\epsilon}{1.5}$ since we have an allowable range of $2\epsilon$ in a total range of $1.5$.

 <figure>
 <center>